mrbusche/matthewbusche.com/content/blog/jonathan-bales-mimic-evolution.md

 ## Less Data

-> You don’t always need more data.
+> You don't always need more data.
 Usually, you need less.

 > The more data we have, the more likely we are to drown in it. - Taleb